-Discovering the aura in the mirror.
+Discovering the Aura in the Mirror.
 Upon entering the active space, immersants see their ethereal reflection fade into existence in the projection as their bodies are detected by the Kinect.
 Particles swarm around their body, appearing as a kind of virtual aura.
-Each immersant's aura takes on a different color, allowing them to retain a sense of identity that can later be mediated in the other modes.
-The immersant can play with their reflected aura, responding to the particles' motion and experimenting with different movements.
-This allows the immersant to transition into the active space of the installation, establishing a connection with their own virtual body.
-The aura was designed to allow immersants to embody their virtual bodies by removing biasing features, such as sex or race, that might alienate other immersants, and to encourage playful interaction through visuals that respond to their movement energy.
+Each immersant's aura takes on a unique colour intended to allow them to retain a sense of identity that can later be mediated in the other modes.
+Immersants can play with the reflected aura, responding to the particles' motion and experimenting with different movements.
+This allows the immersant to transition into the active space of the installation, establishing the connection to their virtual body.
+The aura was designed to allow immersants to embody their virtual body by removing biasing features, such as sex or race, that might alienate immersants and to encourage playful interaction through visuals that respond to their movement energy.

-Becoming more immersed.
-We designed Body RemiXer to allow immersants to interact with or without the headset to make the installation more accessible to all participants.
+Becoming More Immersed.
+We designed Body RemiXer to allow immersants to interact with or without the headset to make the installation more accessible.
 Those who put on the headset find themselves surrounded by the virtual space seen in the mirror projections.
-Their body and the bodies of those around them are transformed into auras of energetic particles, each with their own color.
-The identities of friends, strangers and oneself become blurred together as they are abstracted.
+Their body and those around them are transformed into auras of energetic particles, each with their own color.
+The identities of friends, strangers, and oneself become blurred together as they are abstracted.